swati-sgm/Half_Adder_analog_design/README.md

 ## Netlist of the Circuit:
-Refer to the netlist of the circuit here:
+Refer to the netlist of the circuit here:[netlist.txt](https://github.com/swati-sgm/Half_Adder_analog_design/files/8129767/netlist.txt)

 ## Author: